-S. Title Author Position No. 1.
-The Romance of Teaching Muriel Wasi (English) Published in 1964 (3200 copies sold).
-2. Ustad Banne ka Maza-Urdu M. Mujeeb Transla- Published in 1965. translation of The Romtor (Urdu) ance of Teaching 3.
-Shikshan ki Manoharita Manorma Singh Published in 1965.
-Hindi translation of The Translator (Hindi) Romance of Teaching 4.
-Gujaratiscript of The Rom-H.R.
-Sanghvi Trans- Under preparaticp. ance of Teaching lator (Gujarati) 5.
-The Romance of Banking Promodh Malhotra Do.
-(English) 6.
-The Story of Town Planning C. S. Chandrasekhara Do. in India (English)
+S. No. Title Author Position ì.
+The Romance of Teaching MurielWasi(English) Published in 1964 (3200 copies sold).
+2. Ustad Banne ka Maza-Urdu translation of The Rom- ance of Teaching M. Mujeeb Transla- tor (Urdu) Published in 1965.
+3. Shikshan ki Manoharita Hindi translation of The Romance of Teaching Manorma Singh Translator (Hindi) Published in 1965.
+4. Gujaratiscript of The Rom- ance of Teaching H.R.
+Sanghvi Trans- lator (Gujarati) Under preparation.
+5. The Romance of Banking (English) Promodh Malhotra Do.
+6. The Story of Town Planning in India (English) C. S. Chandrasekhara Do.